DomMc97/Applied-Maths-MSc-Thesis/README.md

 Classes written for the purpose of calculating GAM.

 ## Geographic Adjacency
-Notebooks visualising and quantifting Geographic Adjacency Graph Construction techniques.
+Google Colab notebooks visualising and quantifting Geographic Adjacency Graph Construction techniques.

+## Cluster Visualisations
+Google Colab notebooks visualising and quantifting clusters and GAM for the 5 chosen clusters.